nabeelvalley/docs/src/content/blog/2023/28-02/dynamo-db-update-attribute.md

 ---
+published: true
+title: Update or Append to DynamoDB Attributes
+subtitle: 28 February 2023
+description: Use UpdateExpressions to modify DynamoDB items without reading them from the database
+---

+---
 title: Update or Append to DynamoDB Attributes
 description: Use UpdateExpressions to modify DynamoDB items without reading them from the database
 subtitle: 28 February 2023